Signs of a problem with prescription pills: What to be on the lookout for

 When I was in my 20s, I was diagnosed with ulcerative colitis.
 It’s a condition similar to Crohn’s disease, and it’s not fun.
 Basically, it’s where your guts decide to revolt, and the inside of the large intestine begins to inflame.
-Since painful cramping usually accompanies a flare, my doctor at the time prescribed painkillers to be used “when needed.”
-For me, this was an invitation to manage other things besides pain—I soon figured out that those little magic pills acted on an area in my brain that liked what they did.
-Soon, I was lying to my doctor about my pill abuse; I didn’t want to give it up.
+Since painful cramping usually accompanies a flare, my doctor at the time prescribed painkillers for me to use “when needed.”
+For me, this seemed like an invitation to manage other things besides pain—I soon figured out that those little magic pills affected an area in my brain that liked what they did.
+Soon, I was lying to my doctor to hide the way I was misusing my medication; I didn’t want to give it up.

-I have substance-use disorder, which is a fancy way of saying that I dig drugs and alcohol, despite the train wreck I inevitably become when I use them.
+I have substance use disorder.
+That’s a fancy way of saying that I dig drugs and alcohol, despite the train wreck I inevitably become when I use them.
 Today, I’m in long-term recovery from prescription pill addiction.
 Back in the day, pills were my drug of choice.
-They seemed “cleaner” and “safer,” since a physician provided them.
-Also, I simply enjoyed them much more than alcohol.
+They seemed “cleaner” and “safer” than street drugs, since a physician provided them.
+Also, I simply enjoyed them much more than alcohol (although I definitely also used alcohol).
 Pills—opioid-based drugs in particular—seemed to take me back to a once-forgotten time.
 It was as if I were six years old again and my mother had just taken a warm blanket out of the dryer and wrapped it around me.
 Pills were like magic.
 I would swallow them, and 10-20 minutes later I’d be in another realm.

 Here’s what you should keep in mind:

 What are some signs of prescription pill addiction you should look for with painkillers, stimulants, or benzos?
 The more important question might be: What do you have to gain by genuinely reflecting on your own use (or abuse) of pills and taking action to release yourself from their deadly grip?

 1. Be open and honest with your doctor.